CRS Booking and Ticketing Policy

 Cancelling Reservations and Ticketing Time Limit

 All CRS bookings must be ticketed as per tariff rules.
-If a ticket number is not entered within the ticketing time limit, the booking will be auto cancelled and the segment status code will change to HX, agents are required to cancel the HX segment in CRS to avoid debit memo.
+If a ticket number is not entered within the ticketing time limit, the booking will be auto cancelled and the segment status code will change to HX.
+Agents are required to cancel the HX segment in CRS to avoid debit memo.
 All confirmed and waitlist space must be cancelled prior to refunding or voiding a ticket.

+When bookings are not required, they must be immediately cancelled in your CRS and prior to departure.
 A debit memo of $15.00 CAD1/USD per segment per person for non- compliance of ticketing time limit rule will be issued.

 Churning